 Apply: Spencer Education Fellowship

-The Spencer Fellowship for Education Reporting is open to journalists, educators and education policy researchers who want to develop a long-form journalism project to advance the understanding of the American education system.
+The Spencer Fellowship for Education Reporting is open to journalists, educators and education policy researchers who want to develop an ambitious, long-form journalism project to advance the understanding of education.

 Three fellows will be selected for this highly competitive program, which combines coursework in residence at Columbia Journalism School and Teachers College, and hands-on advising from education writing experts.

-Spencer Fellowship applicants are expected to submit the following for a complete package no later than Jan.
-31. Successful applicants will be notified by April 1.
+Spencer Fellowship applicants are expected to submit the following for a complete package no later than February 1, 2016 for the 2016-2017 academic year.
+Successful applicants will be notified by April 1.

 International journalists are invited to apply, but their projects must cover the American education system, and they must furnish a publication commitment that includes distribution in the United States.